dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 # Documentation

-The supporting documentation for this project can be found on the following site:
+The supporting documentation for this project can be found here.
+(TBD)

 TBD

 # System requirements

-The system requirments for the use of this package can be found on the following site:
+The system requirments for the use of this package can be found here.
+(TBD)

 TBD